jordyorel/orus-lang/docs/MISSING.md

 2. Add lifecycle analysis for variables.
 3. Introduce more iterator-friendly syntax once the baseline execution paths are fully covered by tests.

-## Notes
-Loop telemetry, fast paths, and related benchmarks have been removed.
-Future performance work should be planned separately once the functional baseline is stable.